Courseware/buddypress-courseware-certificate/readme.txt

 Please follow the [standard installation procedure for WordPress plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

+Make sure you also have installed TCPDF plugin, or pdf files will not be generated.

 == Frequently Asked Questions ==

 Please use the support forum for questions.